Toby Spence: Career

 Although he sang in some recitals at the beginning of his professional career, he was dissatisfied with the result and set song to one side for several years.
 When he resumed recitals his repertoire included Poulenc, Brahms and Britten, as well as the original version of Les nuits d'été with piano.

 In an interview for the Paris Opera in 2008, Spence named Arsène Wenger as his non-musical hero.
 A man of keen and wide interests, he regularly visits galleries and is a keen concert and cinema goer.
 He enjoys travelling and in 2003 spent four weeks backpacking around Iran, visiting several cities.
 His marriage ended in divorce in 2001.
 In December 2011, he was diagnosed with thyroid cancer, and underwent surgery in February 2012 to remove his glands and lymph nodes.
 In May 2012, he received the award for Singer of the Year from the Royal Philharmonic Society, and that August sang in public at the Edinburgh Festival for the first time since his operation.

+He made his debut as Aschenbach in Britten's Death in Venice in 2021 (filmed) for the Opéra national du Rhin in Strasbourg, described by one critic as "...powerfully voiced Aschenbach... disintegrate impressively, each utterance of "I, Aschenbach" refrain increasingly more wretched."
+He sang Vere in the first production of Billy Budd at the Teatro Colón Buenos Aires in July 2025 - "a portrayal of conviction and nuance", having previously sung the role at ENO, Teatro Real Madrid, Rome Opera and the Royal Opera London.

 In 2012, Toby and his brother, Magnus Spence, founded a festival of song at Wardsbrook, a farm in East Sussex where Magnus lives with his family.
 Since its inauguration they have presented recitals by Stéphane Degout, Sarah Connolly, Sir Thomas Allen, Christiane Karg, Felicity Lott, Ian Bostridge and Gyula Orendt.
 The aim of Wardsbrook is to promote the art of song and raise much needed funds for St Michael's Hospice in St Leonard's, Hastings, which provides palliative care for the community.
-In the first two years they have raised nearly £60,000 for the establishment and running costs of a service that provides care for the elderly in their own homes.
+In the first two years they raised nearly £60,000 for the establishment and running costs of a service that providing home-care for the elderly.

 Recordings

 Toby Spence has participated in many varied recordings, including songs by Liza Lehmann, Robert Schumann and Arthur Bliss, the Duo de l'ouvreuse de l'Opéra-Comique et de l'employé du Bon Marché by Chabrier, and in Volumes 32 & 35 of the Hyperion Schubert edition.

-Other recordings included Parry's Job, Haydn's The Creation, Paroles tissées by Lutosławski, Offenbach's Vert-Vert, Berlioz's Grande Messe des Morts, Op.
-5, Handel's La Resurrezione, HWV47, Finzi's Dies natalis, Op.
-8, La Rondine, Così fan tutte, Britten's Serenade for Tenor, Horn and Strings, Op.
-31, Bantock's Omar Khayyám, the title role in Sullivan's Ivanhoe and Philip, Lord of Mirlemont in Sullivan's The Beauty Stone.
+Other recordings included Parry's Job and Judith, Haydn's The Creation, Paroles tissées by Lutosławski, Offenbach's Vert-Vert, Berlioz's Grande Messe des Morts, Op.
+5 and Les Troyens,Handel's La Resurrezione, HWV47, Finzi's Dies natalis, Op.
+8, La Rondine, Ferrando in Così fan tutte, Britten's Serenade for Tenor, Horn and Strings, Op.
+31, Bantock's Omar Khayyám, Jack in The Midsummer Marriage, the title role in Sullivan's Ivanhoe and Philip, Lord of Mirlemont in Sullivan's The Beauty Stone.